Algebraic structures in group-theoretical fusion categories: Preliminaries on fusion categories

 \subsection{On Morita equivalence of algebras}

-We provide here characterizations for the Morita equivalence of algebras in monoidal categories [Definition~\ref{def:Moritaequiv}], and provide other preliminary results that we will need later in Section~\ref{sec:MoritaPhi}.
+We provide here characterizations for the Morita equivalence of algebras in fusion categories [Definition~\ref{def:Moritaequiv}], and provide other preliminary results that we will need later in Section~\ref{sec:MoritaPhi}.
 First, consider the following notation.